StackVista/stackstate-docs/stackpacks/integrations/dynatrace.md

 ### Dynatrace filters for StackState views

-When the Dynatrace integration is enabled, the following additional keys can be used to filter views in the StackState UI:
+When the Dynatrace integration is enabled, you can use the following additional keys to filter views in the StackState UI:

 * dynatrace-ManagementZones
 * dynatrace-EntityID